 - The humility of God the Holy Spirit

-This term, as our value is thankfulness, we replace the word strength with thankfulness .
+This term, as our value is trust, we replace the word strength with trust .
 It would be lovely if you could share these with your children, especially the younger ones.
-Next term our value will be trust.
+Next term our value will be perseverance.

-How do we link ‘thankfulness’ with our SMSC (Spiritual, Moral, Social and Cultural) education?
+How do we link ‘trust’ with our SMSC (Spiritual, Moral, Social and Cultural) education?

 Our values for September 2018 to August 2019 were: